Jaromek/radialAngleAugmentation/README.md

 # radialAngleAugmentation

-This project provides tools for data augmentation and numerical analysis on 2D datasets.
-It includes utilities for generating, processing, and visualizing data, as well as comparing various oversampling methods.
+This project provides tools for data augmentation and numerical analysis on various datasets.
+It includes utilities for generating, processing, and visualizing data, as well as comparing different oversampling methods.

 ## Project Structure